grpo8172/LLMModels/README.txt

 python3 -m venv .venv
 source .venv/bin/activate
 pip install transformers
-python DownloadPhi2HuggingFace.py
+pip install torch torchvision torchaudio       #--- For CUDA or pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121     #-- For GPU (Check exact command with  https://pytorch.org/get-started/locally/ then:
+Select:
+OS: Linux
+Package: pip
+Language: Python
+Compute Platform: choose the CUDA version you have (e.g., CUDA 11.8 or 12.1) )

+Once you have your model configured, run: python3 DownloadPhi2HuggingFace.py

 But you should be able to just go ahead with your C Drive if you have enough space on it for the models as they are are quite sizeable.
+I had to switch to D drive with my computer.

 My code is using the phi2-local model.
 As this model is large, it can be downloaded onto your local drive by running: python3 DownloadPhi2HuggingFace.py